nodejs-projects-kenanhancer/nut-pipe/README.md

 # nut-pipe

 a very simple middleware pipeline builder.
+You can even use nut-pipe to add middlewares to your AWS Lambda functions so check README for AWS Lambda usage.

 build pipeline with your middlewares easily.
 Visit below page for live demo.